DETAILED ACTION

 This judicial exception is not integrated into a practical application.
 In particular, the additional elements, non-italicized portions identified above for claim 1 do not integrate the abstract idea into a practical application, other than the abstract idea per se, because the additional elements amount to no more than limitations which:

-add insignificant extra-solution activity to the abstract idea (such as recitation of receiving a response to a database query amounts to mere data output since it does not add meaningful limitations to the receiving performed, see MPEP 2106.05(g))
+add insignificant extra-solution activity to the abstract idea (such as recitation of receiving a response to a database query amounts to mere data gathering since it does not add meaningful limitations to the receiving performed, see MPEP 2106.05(g))

 Each of the above additional element(s) therefore only amounts to mere instructions to implement functions within the abstract idea using generic computer components or other machines within their ordinary capacity, and add insignificant extra-solution activity to the abstract idea.
 There is no indication that the combination of elements improves the functioning of a computer or improves any other technology.
 These elements are therefore not sufficient to integrate the abstract idea into a practical application.
 Therefore, the above claims, as a whole, are directed to an abstract idea.